History of the Jews in India: Cochin Jews

 Central to the history of the Cochin Jews is their close relationship with Indian rulers, and this was eventually codified on a set of copper plates granting the community special privileges.
 The date of these plates, known as "Sâsanam", is contentious.
-The plates themselves provide a date of 379 CE, but in 1925, tradition was setting it as 1069 CE, Joseph Rabban by Bhaskara Ravi Varma, the fourth ruler of Maliban granted the copper plates to the Jews.
+The plates themselves provide a date of 379 AD, but in 1925, the tradition was setting it as 1069 AD, Joseph Rabban by Bhaskara Ravi Varma, the fourth ruler of Maliban granted the copper plates to the Jews.
 The plates were inscribed with a message stating that the village of Anjuvannam belonged to the Jews and that they were the rightful lords of Anjuvannam and it should remain theirs and be passed on to their Jewish descendants "so long as the world and moon exist".
 This is the earliest document that shows that the Jews were living in India permanently.
 It is stored in Cochins main synagogue.

-The Jews settled in Kodungallur (Cranganore) on the Malabar Coast, where they traded peacefully, until 1524.
+The Jews settled in Kodungallur (Cranganore) of the Malabar region, where they traded peacefully until 1524.
 The Jewish leader Rabban was granted the rank of prince over the Jews of Cochin, given the rulership and tax revenue of a pocket principality in Anjuvannam, near Cranganore, and rights to seventy-two "free houses".
-The Hindu king gave permission in perpetuity (or, in the more poetic expression of those days, "as long as the world and moon exist") for Jews to live freely, build synagogues, and own property "without conditions attached".
+The Hindu king permitted in perpetuity (or, in the more poetic expression of those days, "as long as the world and moon exist") for Jews to live freely, build synagogues, and own property "without conditions attached".

 A link back to Rabban, "the king of Shingly" (another name for Cranganore), was a sign of both purity and prestige.
 Rabban's descendants maintained this distinct community until a chieftainship dispute broke out between two brothers, one of them named Joseph Azar, in the 16th century.
 The Jews lived peacefully for over a thousand years in Anjuvannam.
 After the reign of the Rabban's, the Jewish people no longer had the protection of the copper plates.
 Neighboring princes of Anjuvannam intervened and revoked all privileges that the Jewish people were given.
-In 1524, the Jews were attacked by the Moors brothers (Muslim Community) on a suspicion that they were tampering with the pepper trade and the homes and synagogues belonging to them were destroyed.
+In 1524, the Jews were attacked by the Moors brothers (Muslim Community) on suspicion that they were tampering with the pepper trade and the homes and synagogues belonging to them were destroyed.
 The damage was so extensive that when the Portuguese arrived a few years later, only a small amount of impoverished Jews remained.
 They remained there for 40 more years only to return to their land of Cochin.

 Today it also attracts tourists as a historic site.
-Cochin synagogue at Ernakulum operates partly as a shop by one of few remaining Cochin Jews.
-It is recorded that currently only 26 Jews lives in Kerala, who is located in different parts of Kerala such as Cochin, Kottayam and Thiruvalla.
-John Jacob is one of the Kerala most senior Jews, who currently lives in Kaviyoor village, Thiruvalla, Pathanamthitta District.
+Cochin synagogue at Ernakulum operates partly as a shop by one of the few remaining Cochin Jews.
+It is recorded that currently only 26 Jews live in Kerala, located in different parts of Kerala such as Cochin, Kottayam and Thiruvalla.
+Dr. John Jacob was one of Kerala's most senior Jews, who lived in Kaviyoor village, Thiruvalla, Pathanamthitta District died on 25th May 2025.
+His body is buried at his Kaviyoor family church.